 It can help make your questions more compelling with better questionnaire design including features such as sliders to measure sentiment, rather than more rigid number scales

-It can ensure that there is a clear link between feedback and action planning for managers, and that they are supported and measured to ensure that best practice is shared and improvements are made.
+It can ensure that there is a clear link between feedback and action planning for managers and that they are supported and measured to ensure that best practise is shared and improvements are made.

 Tivian has been supporting enterprises and consultancies with the AES process for over a decade.
 We have developed smart solutions to complex workflows to greatly reduce the burden of processing a large employee survey – to find out how we can help you improve your engagement projects, get in touch.